The California Biomedical Research Association (CBRA) is a consortium of academic

 facilities and institutions in preparing for and responding to harassment and direct action by animal

 extremists.
-In addition, CBRA provides extensive and specialized membership services for our more than
+In addition, CBRA provides extensive and specialized membership services for our facilities.

 Equally important is the communication/information network maintained within our research community.

-This is truly a coalition effort to support the research and teaching enterprise where animal use is
+This is truly a collaborative effort to support the research and teaching enterprise where animal use is

 essential.
 The diverse perspectives of the membership are continually shared to develop a unified approach